SeenKid/shavit-styles/README.md

 # shavit-styles
-styles for shavit's timer

-Styles for Shavit's timer (CS:S BHOP)

-You can fork it and add some new styles if you want^^
+## This file was the old Australis's server styles file.
+You can use it for your server.

+### Thanks to duhova vila for ideas